Direct Fisher Score Estimation for Likelihood Maximization: Conclusion

-We have proposed a novel, likelihood-free maximum likelihood estimation technique based on a local Fisher score matching method.
+We introduced FSM-MLE, a novel likelihood-free maximum likelihood estimation technique based on local Fisher score matching.
 By directly estimating the Fisher score in a simulation-based setting, our method circumvents the need to approximate the likelihood.
-This significantly reduces the complexity of existing approaches that either rely on kernel density estimation or train high-capacity models to represent the density.
-We further showed that under an isotropic Gaussian proposal, our local Fisher score matching estimator can be naturally imbued with a Gaussian-smoothing interpretation from zeroth-order optimization, thereby inheriting robustness properties from well-studied Gaussian smoothing techniques in black-box optimization.
-Empirical results on synthetic examples, cosmological weak-lensing model, and a generator-inversion task highlight the simulation-efficiency and robustness of our approach.
-Further work that can be done includes further investigation of more principled selection of the proposal variance \( \sigma^2 \) based on more developed theory, and alternate parameterization of the Fisher score model beyond the linear model presented in this work.
+This significantly reduces the complexity of existing approaches that either rely on kernel density estimation or train expensive neural density estimators.
+We further showed that under an isotropic Gaussian proposal, our local Fisher score matching estimator admits a natural Gaussian smoothing interpretation, thereby inheriting robustness properties from well-studied Gaussian smoothing techniques in black-box optimization.
+Empirical results on synthetic examples, a cosmological weak-lensing model, and a generator inversion task highlight the simulation efficiency and robustness of our approach.
+Further work includes development of a more principled selection of the proposal variance \( \sigma^2 \), a richer parameterization of the Fisher score model beyond the linear model, and further investigation into better leveraging the smoothing behavior to tackle challenging likelihood optimization in the SBI setting, as well as utilizing the approximate Fisher information matrix for uncertainty quantification.
+Since our method is inherently sequential, a promising extension is a "semi-amortized" variant which would leverage a pretrained neural network encoder with a training dataset, which would be coupled with our proposed linear FSM model during inference, thereby enabling a more expressive model while still preserving the benefits of fast, closed-form updates.